ShantNarkizian/Calculator/README.md

 calculator
 ===
-This project performs efficient arithmetic operations on matrices that are represented by a list ADT
+This project performs efficient arithmetic operations on matrices that are represented by a list ADT.
+Each entry is represented by a column position and value.

 ## files: